-Calculation of ECTS credits in cases of indirect recognition
+Conversion of Credits from abroad to ECTS credits in cases of indirect recognition

 The examination committee determines how many ECTS credits you will receive for a BI656 International Course.
-The number of credits awarded is calculated by converting the credits of the host university.
-As a result of this conversion, you might obtain credits or fewer than 6 ECTS credits for a course.
-Keep in mind that we can only recognize a maximum of 18 ECTS credits for International Courses in the master’s programs.
-Higher education institutions in European countries usually also use ECTS or credit systems that are equivalent to ECTS.
+The number of ECTS credits awarded is calculated by converting the credits of the host university.
+As a result of this conversion, you might obtain 5 ECTS credits or 7,5 ECTS credits and not the 6 ECTS credits that you get for most courses at the University of Mannheim.
+Keep in mind that we can only recognize a total of 18 ECTS credits for International Courses in the master’s programs.
+Higher education institutions in European countries usually also use ECTS credits or credit systems that are equivalent to ECTS.